 In the course of his practice in Egypt, Khaled El Shalakany has acted as a legal advisor in late 1980s and early 1990s to the Egyptian Cabinet Information and Decision Support Center on intellectual property law and computer law in particular.
 In this capacity he wrote a number of research papers and articles on the protection of computer software under copyright law and assisted in the drafting of proposals for the amendment of regulations under the Egyptian Copyright Law to provide protection for computer software.
 He has participated as a speaker in a number of seminars and conferences on this topic.

 Khaled El Shalakany regularly represents corporate and institutional clients in white-collar criminal cases.
-One of the high-profile cases he worked on was the defence of the employees of the International Republican Institute who were working in Egypt, and he obtained their acquittal of all charges in a criminal case that lasted several years.
+One of the high-profile cases he worked on was the defence of the employees of the International Republican Institute who were working in Egypt in support of democratic reforms, and he obtained their acquittal of all charges in a highly publicized criminal case that lasted several years.
 In recognition, he was invited in 2019 by the IRI to attend the IRI’s annual Freedom Dinner in Washington D.C.
 His criminal law practice includes successfully defending managers and senior employees of major US, European, and international companies operating in Egypt in tens of cases against charges of commercial fraud arising from alleged breaches of applicable manufacturing and labeling regulations, and other white-collar criminal offences, including bribery, breach of trust and fraudulent transactions.

 Khaled El Shalakany is an amateur Egyptologist.
-In 2019 he obtained through distance learning an undergraduate Certificate in Egyptology and in 2021 a Master of Arts in Egyptology from the University of Manchester.
-He has published several articles in Egyptology on Academia, and his MA Dissertation is published on Amazon as a book entitled “The Mother Goddess and the King: The Origins of the Symbols of the Divine Feminine, the Powerful Male, and Rulership Ideology in Ancient Egypt.”
+In 2019 he obtained through distance learning an undergraduate Certificate in Egyptology (a 3-year program) and in 2021 a Master of Arts in Egyptology (a 2-year program) from the University of Manchester, one of the leading universities in the field of Egyptology.
+He has published several articles in Egyptology on Academia Khaled El Shalakany (academia.edu) and his MA Dissertation is published on Amazon as a book entitled “The Mother Goddess and the King: The Origins of the Symbols of the Divine Feminine, the Powerful Male, and Rulership Ideology in Ancient Egypt.”

-Khaled El Shalakany is one of the founding members of the Egyptian Social Democratic Party that was formed after the 2011 revolution in Egypt that toppled President Mubarak.
+Khaled El Shalakany is one of the founding members of the Egyptian Social Democratic Party that was formed after the 2011 revolution in Egypt that toppled President Mubarak, wherein he participated in the popular movement and demonstrations from day one.
+The Party sought to be active along the lines of the equivalent Scandinavian social democratic parties, striking a balance between individual entrepreneurship and social justice, and above all entrenching and protecting basic human rights and freedoms.
 He is a founding member of the Egyptian Society of Information Management and the Egyptian Society for the Protection of Industrial Property.
 He is the principal founder and ex-Chairman of the Egyptian ADR Association that is pioneering the application in Egypt of mediation for the settlement of business disputes.

 Khaled El Shalakany has created and continues to manage and edit www.thaqafni.net a site in the Egyptian vernacular language dedicated to raising the cultural awareness of young people in Egypt and other countries in the Middle East.
-His other interests include astronomy, history, Egyptology, philosophy, sailing (he is a member of the RYA) and photography.
+The site's Facebook page in early 2023 had over 107 thousand followers.
+His other interests include astronomy, history, Egyptology, opera, philosophy, photography, and sailing (he is a licensed skipper and a member of the Royal Yachting Association in the UK).